DreymaR/BigBagKbdTrixPKL/Source/README.md

 * You may choose any name for the .exe and run it afterwards.
 * Choose Source\Resources\Main.ico as the custom icon file.

 Setup:
 ------
 1. Just compile right into your main EPKL folder, or move the resulting .exe file there.
 2. Adjust any extra settings in the layout.ini file in your layout folder.
    See the Colemak-eD_ISO layout.ini and baseLayout.ini files as examples.
-3. For generic EPKL settings, look in the Files folder, and the EPKL_Settings .ini file.
+3. For generic EPKL settings, look in the Files folder, and the EPKL_Settings .ini file(s).
+   Or, you can use the EPKL Layout/Settings menu to change stuff.
+4. Changes should ideally go in `_Override.ini` files instead of the Default files.

 _Best of luck!_
 _Øystein "DreymaR" Gadmar, 2018-_